 Magnesium glycinate is comprised of one part elemental magnesium and two parts glycine.
 Other names for this organic magnesium compound include Magnesium Diglycinate, Bisglyinate, and Aminoacetate.
-Health practitioners often recommend magnesium glycinate to help patients address symptoms of magnesium deficiency since it’s regarded as being better tolerated at high doses than other types of magnesium.
-Learning more about the unique attributes of this compound will help you better support your own healthy magnesium levels and overall nutrition.
+Many health professionals I’ve spoken with recommend this form of magnesium to help address symptoms of magnesium deficiency since it has a minimal impact on the GI tract.
+Understanding some of the finer points of why this compound is recommended can help recognize whether its the best choice for you.

 Magnesium isn’t absorbed well by the body on its own and is bonded to different compounds in order to make it more accessible to our body.
 The compounds used to bond with elemental magnesium range from magnesium salts such as acetate or amino acid chelates such as magnesium glycinate.
 Typically speaking, most of these compounds result in organic magnesium which is more easily absorbed by our body.
 Organic simply means that the final magnesium compound contains a carbon molecule, compared to inorganic magnesium which does not.